srescio/ClipboardManagerPlugin/README.md

 `org.apache.cordova.clipboardmanager=https://github.com/srescio/ClipboardManagerPlugin.git`

 ## Using the plugin ##
-The plugin creates 2 methods on the window object
+The plugin creates 2 methods, copy and past, in the global clipboardManager

-`window.clipboardManager.copy(str, success, fail)` that copies the given string into the clipboard `window.clipboardManager.paste(success, fail)` that returns the text from the clipboard
+`clipboardManager.copy(str, success, fail)` that copies the given string into the clipboard `clipboardManager.paste(success, fail)` that returns the text from the clipboard

 `success` and `fail` are callback functions.

 An example for copy:

-	window.clipboardManager.copy(
+	clipboardManager.copy(
 		"the text to copy",
 		function(r){alert("copy is successful")},
 		function(e){alert(e)}